GuitarML/GuitarLSTM/README.md

 The LSTM (Long short-term memory) model is effective for copying the sound of tube amplifiers, distortion, overdrive, and compression.
-It also captures the impluse response of the mic/cab used for recording the samples.
+It also captures the impulse response of the mic/cab used for recording the samples.
 In comparison to the WaveNet model, this implementation is much faster and can more accurately copy the sound of complex guitar signals while still training on a CPU.